cerithf/wrth-sgwrs/website/pages/grammar/07 - Verbs.md

 ### 1. The Present Tense

 All verb-nouns are added to various persons of the verb ‘to be’ - linked by ‘yn’.
 There is no mutation after this linking ‘yn’.
-After a vowel, 'yn' becomes 'n
+After a vowel, 'yn' becomes 'n.

-#### (a) The Affirmative forms
+#### The Affirmative forms

 For clarity, the English translations below use the forms for "to be" (am/are/is), but these can also translate to do/does, too.